 Working languages of the Conference will be English and Russian.
 This event is open to members of civil society.

-Registration: Registration for the conference will open on Monday, 4 May 2015 and close Friday, 5 June 2015.
-Please note that only those participants who have registered will be granted entry to the conference.
+Please note, the registration period for the conference will end Friday, 5 June 2015.
+Only those participants who have registered will be granted entry to the event!

 Side events: OSCE participating States’ delegations and media NGOs are encouraged to organize side events on issues of and related to media freedom and pluralism in times of conflict.
 The deadline for the submission of side event applications is Friday, 22 May 2015.
 Organizers of side events must fill out the attached checklist and send it to FOMConf2015@osce.org by this deadline.
 The final schedule of side events will be posted to the conference webpage by Wednesday, 27 May 2015.